neighbourgood/neighbourgood/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainers at **conduct@neighbourgood.eu**.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainers at **hallo@neighbourgood.eu**.

 All complaints will be reviewed and investigated promptly and fairly.
 All project maintainers are obligated to respect the privacy and security of the reporter of any incident.